 A total of 30 credits is considered the normal full-time study load per semester.
 Students typically take four courses of 7.5 credits per semester.

 Each semester is divided into two study periods.
 Students are generally advised to take two courses in each study period.

-We encourage you to choose alternative course options in case you do not meed the admission requirements for your preferred course choices, in case of a timetable clash, or in case no places are available on the course.
+We encourage you to choose alternative course options in case you do not meet the admission requirements for your preferred course choices, when there is a timetable clash, or if no places are available on the course.

-At Lund University we do not have an 'Add and Drop' period - please take this into consideration when you select your courses.
-The only possibility you will have to make some changes is in the first weeks after your arrival in Lund.
+At Lund University, we do not have an Add/Drop period – please take this into consideration when you select your courses.
+You will only have the possibility to make some changes during the first weeks after your arrival in Lund.

 Application for courses and housing

-After you have been nominated for exchange studies by your home university, you will receive a system generated email with log in details and a link to the combined online exchange student application for the following:
+After you have been nominated for exchange studies by your home university, you will receive a system generated email with login details as well as a link to the combined online exchange student application for the following:

 - Your selected study courses – i.e. all regular courses, including Special Area Studies (SAS) and Swedish language for exchange students (SVE)